cluttrdev/gitlab-exporter/README.md

 ```

 Then, set the necessary environment variables and run `gitlab-clickhouse-exporter`
-(either in daemon mode or using one-of commands):
+(either in daemon mode or using one-off commands):
 ```shell
 export GLCHE_GITLAB_API_TOKEN=<your-gitlab-token>